 For eg., it is believed that the giraffes had shorter necks.
 Their feeding habits led to the elongation of their necks and the genes from such animals were transferred to the future generations.
-It took millions of years for the evolution of giraffe we see today.
+It took millions of years for the evolution of the giraffe we see today.
 Natural selection leads to greater adaptation of the population to its local environment; it is the only mechanism known for adaptive evolution.